abaer123/gitlab-agent/doc/faq.md

 - **Q**: Why is the build slow?
 Why does the build pull so many dependencies?

-  **A**: `agentk` uses [`gitops-engine`](https://github.com/argoproj/gitops-engine) to implement [GitOps](gitops.md). `gitops-engine` for better or worse [depends on `k8s.io/kubernetes`](https://github.com/argoproj/gitops-engine/issues/56) package, which is the whole Kubernetes repository.
+  **A**: `agentk` uses [`gitops-engine`](https://github.com/argoproj/gitops-engine) to implement [GitOps](gitops.md).
+         `gitops-engine` for better or worse
+         [depends on `k8s.io/kubernetes`](https://github.com/argoproj/gitops-engine/issues/56) package, which is the whole Kubernetes repository.
+We also depend on Cilium, which is [quite big too](https://github.com/cilium/cilium/issues/15823).
          This is why the project has a lot of dependencies to download and hence is slow to build.

-- **Q**: Why does the build print so many `go: finding module` messages?

-  **A**: See the previous entry.
-Kubernetes uses some packages from Docker, which depend on the logrus library. `go` modules support does not like invalid case of imports that some packages use and barfs at it.
-This is annoying but harmless.
-It may be fixed in newer Kubernetes/Docker versions already.

 - **Q**: Why `agentk` is written in Go?